theabecaster/LightAlert/README.md

-# Traffic Light Detector
+# Light Alert

-**Traffic Light Detector** is a mobile application designed to assist drivers by detecting traffic lights and notifying them when the light turns green.
+**Light Alert** is a mobile application designed to assist drivers by detecting traffic lights and notifying them when the light turns green.
 The app utilizes a custom-trained Core ML model to analyze a live camera feed in real time, providing sound and haptic feedback to alert the user.

 ---